Cabozantinib (Cometriq®, Cabometyx®)

 Effects on the thyroid gland

-Cabozantinib can sometimes make the thyroid gland less active.
+This treatment can sometimes affect the thyroid gland, making it less active.
 Your doctor will check how your thyroid is working with regular blood tests.
-If this happens, it can be treated with medication and goes back to normal after the treatment is finished.
+If this happens, it can be easily treated with medication and goes back to normal after the treatment is finished.

 Breathlessness and a cough